 1.)
-Some may have the money needed in order to pay the initial deposit (or retainer) for a lawyer.
+Some may have the money needed to pay the initial deposit (or retainer) for a lawyer.
 From there, what they might need to do is seek an order of fees from the court if the other party is capable of contributing.
-Thus, it can be important to seek an order for attorneys fees and suit money on account pedente lite quickly.
+Thus, it can be important to seek an order for attorney fees and suit money on account pedente lite quickly.

 2.)
 Some should consider seeking out a trusted friend or family member who can help.
 Oftentimes, there are others out there that know your situation and who will be willing to help.
 While it can be hard to ask others, if you have no other options, consider swallowing your pride and doing it.
 Many will be more willing to help than you think.

 3.)
 It might be possible for some individuals to seek out a loan or use a credit card to pay their lawyer fees.
-While this is not always the most appealing option (and can result in debt), it might be the only option for some in order to secure representation.
+While this is not always the most appealing option (and can result in debt), it might be the only option for some to secure representation.
 Ultimately, once the case is over, and money is freed up, hopefully, these loans and credit cards can be paid off.
-But the reality is that if you do not get a lawyer, and the case does not go well, it can often cost more in the long-run to try to fix an adverse result.
+But the reality is that if you do not get a lawyer, and the case does not go well, it can often cost more, in the long run, to try to fix an adverse result.